bschinina-twilio/serverless-transfer-to-workflow/README.md

 https://www.twilio.com/docs/runtime/functions

 ### TaskRouter Workspace Event Callback URL
-Set the URL generated from deploying the Function in step #2 as the [TaskRouter Workspace Event Callback URL](https://www.twilio.com/docs/taskrouter/api/workflow) so it can consume events from TaskRouter in real-time.
+Set the URL generated from deploying the Function in the previous step as the [TaskRouter Workspace Event Callback URL](https://www.twilio.com/docs/taskrouter/api/workflow), so it can consume events from TaskRouter in real-time.

 ## Disclaimer
 This software is to be considered "sample code", a Type B Deliverable, and is delivered "as-is" to the user.
 Twilio bears no responsibility to support the use or implementation of this software.